 This quality assesses your personal integrity, your respect and trust of others, the respect for confidences and also assesses whether or not you have anything in your life which may bring the Magistracy into disrepute.
 You should also have a willingness to be circumspect in private, during work and also in public life.

 You will be asked the good character question early on during the selection process, both on the application form and also at the interview.
 If you fail to demonstrate to the Local Advisory Panel that you are of good character then you will not become a magistrate under any circumstances.

 As a serving magistrate in England and Wales you must have the ability to understand documents, identify and comprehend relevant facts and follow evidence and arguments.
 You will also need an ability to concentrate and communicate effectively with the different people within the courtroom.

-Your style of communication must be appropriate and relevant to the situations you are presented with.
-Whilst you do not need an understanding of Law, you must be able to liaise with the court legal advisor who will advise you on legal matters pertaining to the case you are hearing.
-With regards to sentencing you will learn and follow the sentencing guidelines.
+There will be a court legal advisor who will advise you on legal matters pertaining to the case you are hearing.
+With regards to sentencing you will have to learn and follow the sentencing guidelines.

 Maturity and sound temperament

-I think it goes without saying that magistrates have to have an ability to relate to and work with others and have respect/regard for their opinions and views.
-You should also have the qualities of maturity, humanity but also be firm and decisive when required.
+It goes without saying that magistrates have to have an ability to relate to and work with others and have respect/regard for their opinions and views.
+You should also have the qualities of maturity and humanity but also be firm and decisive when required.

 Naturally, magistrates must have common sense and have the capability of being able to think logically.
 On a daily basis you must weigh up the different arguments and reach a balanced decision in association with the other two magistrates on the bench.
 Your decisions must be without prejudice.